-- Change the PHP version from the control panel, at a time of your convenience, and check if everything is working.
+Change the PHP version from the control panel, at a time of your convenience, and check if everything is working.

-- Fix any errors that occurred, either yourself or find a developer who can help you.
+- Fix any errors that occurred, either do it yourself or find a developer who can help you.

 Where can I change my PHP version?